The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Introduction

-The {\em interior Euler operator} was introduced to the calculus of variations within the variational bicomplex theory \cite{An,Bau} and adapted to the finite order situation of the variational sequence in \cite{Kr02,KrMu03,KrMu05,VoUr14}; see also the review in \cite{Kru15} and applications to the representation of variational Lie derivatives in \cite{PaRoWiMu16}.
-This operator is denoted by $\mathcal{I}$ and reflects in an intrinsic way the procedure of getting a distinguished representative of a class $[\rho] \in \Omega^k_{q}/\Theta^k_{q}$ for $q > n$ by applying to $\rho$ the operator $p_{q-n}$ and a factorization by $\Theta^k_{q}$.
+In the following we shall define the {\em interior Euler operator} $\mathcal{I}$, which was introduced to the calculus of variations within the variational bicomplex theory \cite{An} and adapted to the finite order situation of the variational sequence in \cite{Kr02,KrMu03,KrMu05,VoUr14}; see also the review in \cite{Kru15} and applications to the representation of variational Lie derivatives in \cite{CaPaWi16,PaRoWiMu16}.